-Note: If a student is very close to the standard, the financial aid administrator may approve financial aid to be given.
+Note: If a student does not meet these standards, the financial aid administrator may approve financial aid to be given under a formal 'warning' for one semester.
 The student's cumulative G.P.A. would then be reviewed for the next academic progress evaluation period.
+In most cases, students will receive one formal warning notice of failing to meet Satisfactory Academic Progress, where they will have one full semester to improve his/her academic standing with Catawba.

-Students are notified by letter regarding the loss of financial assistance.
-Students have an opportunity to reclaim eligibility by attending one academic term or summer school at Catawba College without financial assistance and significantly improving their cumulative grade point average.
+If the student has received one warning notification and at the end of the next term he/she is still not meeting Satisfactory Academic Progress, he/she is formally notified by letter regarding the loss of financial assistance.
+Students have an opportunity to appeal the revocation of aid.
+Students also can reclaim eligibility by attending one academic term or summer school [at minimum] at Catawba College without financial assistance and significantly improving their cumulative grade point average.
 When eligibility is restored, financial assistance will be awarded provided funds are available.
 Prior awards cannot be held while the student is restoring eligibility.
-Students may NOT improve their cumulative grade point average by attending another college.
+Students may not improve their cumulative grade point average by attending another college.